hsnlab/escape/escape/doc/source/index.rst

 As an example, several additional configuration files can be found under the ``config`` folder.

-An additional configuration file should be based on a subpart of this configurations structure.

 .. include:: escape.config
     :literal:
     :code: json